Asset Management Service¶

 - Application types: used by other services to collect data of their applications (e.g., Edge Analytics Application)

-The structure of an asset can only be read.
+The structure of an asset can only be read, but not modified.
 It lists all aspects and variables without their values.
 You can configure the variables' values by updating the asset.

-You can define the location of your assets and update or delete the location data.
+You can define the location of assets and update or delete the location data.

 You can upload files and assign these files to assets or asset types.
-One file can be used multiple times, or not at all.
+Each file can have multiple assignments or none at all.

 The Asset Management exposes its API for realizing the following tasks: